kmdclassic/KmdClassic/README.md

 KomodoOcean is available on three OS platforms: `Windows`, `Linux`, and `macOS`.

-Use the default `static` branch and the following scripts to build, depending on your target platform and architecture:
+Use the default `static` branch and the following scripts in `./zcutil` to build, depending on your target platform and architecture:

 - **Linux**:
   - `build.sh`: Native build for Linux.